get_attached_file()

 Retrieve attached file path based on attachment ID.

-The function works by getting the single post meta name, named '_wp_attached_file' and returning it.
+The function works by retrieving the _wp_attached_file post meta value.
 This is a convenience function to prevent looking up the meta name and provide a mechanism for sending the attached filename through a filter.

 1 time — 0.000594 sec (slow) | 50000 times — 0.41 sec (very fast) | PHP 7.0.8, WP 4.6